SmallSharpToolsOpenSource/iOS-Test-Automation/README.md

 ## Navigation

+The Navigation project is a sample iOS app which uses storyboards and segues to navigate to the 2 sub views.
+It is used to demonstrate how test automation can work with segues and storyboards.

 Automating tests for the UI with view controllers, storyboards and segues can be a challenge because there are not completion blocked triggered when animations for pushing and popping items on a navigation controller stack